 JOHN S. WILSON, M.A., Sc.D.
 (Cantab.), L.R.A.M.

-I remain a Fellow of Christ's College, Cambridge, where I taught for 25 years, and I return from time to time for spells of uninterrupted work and to see many long-standing friends.
-From 1994 to 2003 I held the Mason Chair of Mathematics at the University of Birmingham.
-I hold an Honorary Visiting Professorship at Aston University.
-I have been visiting professor for various periods at a number of other universities around the globe, most recently the Université de Genève (January-June, 2002), the University of California at San Diego (January-March, 2004), ETH Zürich (April-June, 2007).
+I held the Mason Chair of Mathematics at the University of Birmingham from 1994 to 2003 and an Honorary Visiting Professorship at Aston University from 2005 to 2014.
+I have held visiting professorships for various periods at universities around the globe, most recently the Université de Genève (January--June, 2002), the University of California at San Diego (January--March, 2004), ETH Zürich (April--June, 2007, May--June, 2009), Berlin (September 2011).
+From October 2014 -- March 2015 I was the Leibniz Professor at the University of Leipzig.

 Research interests